miyako/4d-tips-print-black/README.md

 4D also has CSS [media queries](https://developer.4d.com/docs/FormEditor/stylesheets#media-queries) but it only supports the the media feature `prefers-color-scheme`.

-The following CSS does not throw any errors but it has no effect in 4D
+The following CSS does not throw any errors but it also has no effect in 4D

 ```css
 @media print {